MicrosoftDocs/memdocs/memdocs/intune/enrollment/quickstart-enroll-windows-device.md

 ## Confirm Windows version

-Before enrolling your Windows 10/11 desktop, you must confirm the version of Windows that you have installed.
+Before enrolling your Windows device, you must confirm the version of Windows that you have installed.

 1. Right-click the Windows **Start** icon and select **Settings** to display Windows Settings options.